 Spending Money when Camping

 There's lots to see in Iceland, so you'll want to budget for tourist attractions.
 An average trip to Iceland costs approximately 150 USD per person per day, or 125 GBP and 150 EUR.
-You can expect prices to be lower if you’re travelling out of season, and higher if it’s peak time.
+You can expect prices to be lower if you’re traveling out of season, and higher if it’s peak time.
 This estimate doesn’t include airfare or pre-trip expenses, however.

 Tips and Tricks for Camping in Iceland